Maintenance: Changing Front Rotors and Brake Pads

 Step 7: Reinstall caliper body + bracket

-You’ll need to install the caliper body + bracket with the 18mm bolt.
+Use the 18mm bolt to install the caliper body + bracket.

-Once the caliper body + bracket is back on, I remove the caliper body.
-I started this process by using 17mm socket to remove the caliper guide pin bolts.
-Once the 17mm bolts were removed I was able to slide the caliper body off.
-Make sure the caliper is not dangling, this can cause stress and damage to the brake line.
-Secure it with a zip tie or bungie cord if needed.
+Start by removing the caliper body using a 17mm socket to remove the caliper guide pin bolts.
+Once the bolts are removed, slide the caliper body off.
+Ensure the caliper is not dangling to avoid stressing the brake line.

-Brake pads, and clips were removed.
-Make sure you clean the rust and gunk on the clip seating area with a wire brush.
-It’ll make reinstalling the clips much easier.
+Next, remove and replace the brake pads and clips.
+Cleaning the rust and gunk on the clip seating area with a wire brush will make installing the new clips easier.

 I noticed the pads have different anti-rattle springs on them.
 I installed the flat top was on the outside and the pointy top was on the inside.